Is Stearic Acid Vegan?

 - Supplements (magnesium stearate)

-Vegan Alternatives to Stearic Acid
+Vegan alternatives to Stearic Acid

 If you're avoiding stearic acid, look for these plant-based alternatives instead: